ciceroOslo/ciceroscm/README.md

 * idtm (24) - Number of subyearly timesteps for calculation of CO2 concentrations from emissions.
 * just_one - this is an optional parameter which allows you to run with the forcing of a single component to the upwelling diffusion model.
 It should be set equal to the component you are interested in seeing the effects of.

+## Parallelisation tools
+The module also has a submodule of parallelisation tools.
+This includes:
+* The cscmparwrapper, which is a parallelisation wrapper, that you can use for parallel runs of both full runs and forcing specific runs, and parallelise over either multiple scenarios, or multiple configurations or a list of both configurations and scenarios.
+The wrapper will divide the runs by scenarios initially, but if more parallel workers are available, it will also divide the configuration sets.
+The scenariodata and the configuration sets both are sents at lists of dictionaries of keyword arguments required for runs
+* ConfigDistro, which is a class for creating configuration distributions.
+Given a prior in the form of a 2D array, where the first dimension is parameters to span the parameter space and the second goes over the two endpoints of the prior for this parameter, an ordering list for the prior, a list of variables not to be changed, but given set values and a preferred distribution method.
+The class has functionality to create sample values from the prior distribution space, assuming either gaussian distributions where the prior values span the interval between mean - 1 standard deviation and mean plus 1 standard deviation, or a latin hypercube over the prior extent.
+It can produce lists of configurations that can be used to run in parallel
+* DistributionRun, a simple class to wrap running over a distribution from a ConfigDistro, or from reading data from a json file of configurations
+* Calibrator, a class to make calibrated configuration sets based on data.
+Calibration data in the form of a pandas dataframe is used to define the calibrator, and from this it uses a probabilistic rejection method to pick samples that conform to the calibration data distribution.

 ## Example scripts
 The scripts folder contains various example scripts that can be used to see how to set up various types of runs.
 The start of all of them adds the necessary parts for the file to run with the module.
 If you want to run from somewhere else you will need to edit the <code>sys.path.append</code> command so it points to where you've stored the src directory of this repository.
 * <code>run_scm.py</code> runs a simple emissions run with ssp245 data from 1900 to 2050